mostmojo/log/log.md

 • Looked into builds, compilers, SASS variables, the asset pipeline and began to break down logic to comprehend Twig.

 • Worked on layout of Nexter project.
-Used `line names` within `grid-column` method in practice to align sections.
+Used `line names` within `grid-column` property in practice to align sections.
+Ex. `grid-column: col-start 7 / full-end;`

 **Link(s) to work**